danpacho/next-your-home/src/utils/function/README.md

 1. `blog-contents-loader`

-    - A set of functions that extract categories and posts from a `file structure` and return the processed data
+    - A set of functions that extract categories and posts from a `blog file structure` and return the processed data
-    - **file structure**
+    - **blog file structure**
     - ```bash
         🏠 ${config.blogContentsDirectoryName}
-        ┗ 📦 content
+        ┣ 📦 content
-        ┃ ┗ 🗂 [catgory-name]
+        ┃ ┣ 🗂 [catgory-name]
         ┃ ┃ ┣ 🗂 posts
         ┃ ┃ ┃ ┣ 📔 [post-name].mdx
         ┃ ┃ ┃ ┗...